Adith1207/docuMentor/readMe.md

 We welcome contributions!
 You can:

--Report issues or bugs
+- Report issues or bugs
 - Suggest new features
 - Contribute to additional language support
-  -Improve evaluation scripts
+- Improve evaluation scripts

 ## 📜 License